kubeflow/website/content/docs/other-guides/multi-user-overview.md

 An administrator needs to deploy Kubeflow and configure the authentication. service for the deployment.
-A user can log into the system and will by default be accessing their primary profile.
+A user can log into the system and will by default be accessing their *primary profile*.
+A *profile* is a collection of Kubernetes resources along with a Kubernetes namespace of the same name.
 Users have view and modify access to their primary profile.
 The owner of a profile can share access to the profile with another user in the system.
 When sharing the access to a profile, the owner can choose to share it as a view access only or view and modify access with the user.
+For all practical purposes when working through the Kubeflow central dashboard, the active namespace is directly tied with the active profile.

+## Example of usage

-A user can select their active profile from the top bar on the Kubeflow Central Dashboard.
+A user can select their active profile from the top bar on the Kubeflow central dashboard.
 Note that the user can only view the profiles in the dropdown list that they have view or modify access to.

 <img src="/docs/images/select-profile.png"
   alt="Select active profile "
   class="mt-3 mb-3 border border-info rounded">

-For this overview we will illustrate the user isolation functionality using the Jupyter notebooks service which is the first service in the system to have full integration with the multi-user isolation functionality.
+This guide illustrates the user isolation functionality using the Jupyter notebooks service which is the first service in the system to have full integration with the multi-user isolation functionality.

-Once an active profile has been selected by the user, the Notebooks Manager UI will display only the active notebook servers in the currently selected profile.
+Once an active profile has been selected by the user, the Notebooks Servers UI will display only the active notebook servers in the currently selected profile.
 All other notebook servers remain hidden from the user.
 If they switch the active profile, the view will switch the list of active notebooks